campg2j003/jfw_nsh/readme.md

 - Installs into all English versions of Jaws.
 This will be true as long as Freedom Scientific does not change the place to put scripts.
 - Supports JAWS 17.0 shared scripts folder structure (as I currently understand it).
 - Installs for the highest privelege available to the user.
 If it can install for all users, the /currentuser command line switch can be supplied to force a current user install.
-- For all user installs the user can choose whether to install scripts as shared or for the current user.
+- For all user installs the user can choose whether to install the script as shared or for the current user.
 - Gets the correct install path of Jaws from the registry.
 - Checks for a Jaws installation before starting setup.
 If Jaws is not installed, displays a warning message and quits.
 - contains macros for extracting, compiling, deleting, and modifying scripts, so the user can create a package containing multiple script files-- (I hope!) quickly and easily.
-- Macro to copy script from shared to current user.

 # Overview
 This header file provides the following pages: